Caf Champions League: Final between Esperance and Wydad Casablanca to be replayed | Goal.com

 It was later revealed that the technology wasn’t operational, which led to the Moroccans refusing to return to the pitch to restart the game.

-After an interruption that lasted over an hour, Gassama awarded a 2-1 aggregate win to the Tunisian side.
+After an interruption which lasted over an hour, Gassama awarded a 2-1 aggregate win to the Tunisian side.

 It was the first time in the 55-year history of two-legged final ties that the winner had been decided without the completion of the series.